ranyitz/brush/CONTRIBUTING.md

 ## Submitting a Pull Request
 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

+## Running the tests
+> The tests are written for truecolor terminals, if your terminal doesn't support truecolor, you can add the following environment variable to your shell: `export FORCE_COLOR=3`

+The tests are written using [minitest](https://github.com/monix/minitest).
+You can run them using `sbt test`.

 ## Publishing
 At the moment the publishing process is manual.